sweetdream34310/coding-test/README.md

  and forth between the phases.
  Completed cards should be visually distinct from non-completed cards.

-- Share your project with us by adding us (Github user "hippomundo") as a collaborator to your forked repository, or send us the ZIP file of your project without the vendor or node_modules folders.
+- Share your project with us by adding us (Github user "sweetdream34310") as a collaborator to your forked repository, or send us the ZIP file of your project without the vendor or node_modules folders.